 Chad Beebe is a registered architect, a Certified Fire Protection Specialist, a Certified Healthcare Facility Manager, and a Certified Building Official.
 He is currently Director of Codes and Standards for the American Society for Healthcare Engineering (ASHE) of the American Hospital Association.
 He serves on many national panels and committees that develop regulations for the design and construction of health care facilities.
 Mr. Beebe is a highly active member of the National Fire Protection Association and of the Health Guidelines Revision Committee (HGRC), the multidisciplinary body responsible for updating the Guidelines for Design and Construction of Health Care Facilities.
 He is a member of the HGRC Steering Committee and is a principal member of the Technical Correlating Committee for NFPA 99, Health Care Facilities Code.
 From 1999 to 2010, Mr. Beebe served as the authority having jurisdiction (AHJ) for the Washington State Department of Health and managed its Construction Review Services program, which is responsible for overseeing the design and construction of all health care-related facilities in the state, including board and care facilities, nursing homes, and hospitals.
 He was honored by receiving ASHE’s Regional Leader Award and became the first AHJ to receive a leadership award from the American Hospital Association.

 Randall K. Bradley

-Randall K. Bradley has been a member of the Fire Service for over 30 years and is Fire Chief of the Stanislaus Consolidated Fire Protection District in California.
-He has served for more than 20 years as a member of NFPA’s Forest and Rural Fire Protection Technical Committee, serving as chair for the past nine.
-He is a director of NFPA’s Wildland Fire Section, a Charter member of NFPA’s Wildland Fire Operations Advisory Committee, and instructor for NFPA Home Ignition Zone seminars.
-Bradley completed the Executive Fire Officer Program at the National Fire Academy, is a member of the International Association of Fire Chiefs, and holds a Masters Degree in Public Administration from University of Southern California.
+Randall K. Bradley has been a member of the Fire Service for over 30 years and is Fire Chief of the Tracy Fire Department/South County Fire Authority in California.
+He served for more than 20 years as a member of NFPA’s Forest and Rural Fire Protection Technical Committee, serving as chair for 10 years.
+He is a director of NFPA’s Wildland Fire Section, a Charter member of NFPA’s Wildland Fire Operations Advisory Committee, and he was an instructor for NFPA Home Ignition Zone seminars.
+Bradley completed the Executive Fire Officer Program at the National Fire Academy, is a member of the International Association of Fire Chiefs, and holds a Masters Degree in Public Administration from the University of Southern California.

 Kenneth E. Bush